erichlof/THREE.js-PathTracing-Renderer/README.md

 This Demo deliberately creates a very hard scene to render because the light source is almost 100% blocked.
 Normal naive path tracing will be very dark and noisy because the rays from the camera can't find the light source unless they are very lucky:
 <br>
 [Naive Path Tracing comparison Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/ThreeJS_PathTracing_Renderer_CompareUni-Directional.html) <br>
 Enter Bi-Directional Path Tracing to the rescue!
-Not only do we trace rays from the camera, we also trace rays from the light source as well, and then at the last moment, connect them.
+Not only do we trace rays from the camera, we trace rays from the light source as well, and then at the last moment, connect them.
 The result is still a little noisy, but much better (we can actually see something!)
 <br>
 [Bi-Directional Path Tracing comparison Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/ThreeJS_PathTracing_Renderer_Bi-Directional_PathTracer.html) <br>
 <br>